Checking Redundancy in Partitioned Regions

 If you have

-start-recovery-delay=-1 configured for your partitioned region, you will need to trigger a restore redundancy operation on your region after you restart any members in your cluster in order to recover redundancy.
+startup-recovery-delay=-1 configured for your partitioned region, you will need to trigger a restore redundancy operation on your region after you restart any members in your cluster in order to recover redundancy.
 See Restoring Redundancy in Partitioned Regions.

 If you have

-start-recovery-delay set to a low number, you may need to wait extra time until the region has recovered redundancy.
+startup-recovery-delay set to a low number, you may need to wait extra time until the region has recovered redundancy.